 If actual experience differs from the assumptions used, the expected obligation could increase or decrease in future years.
 Due to the complexity of the valuation and its long-term nature, the defined benefit obligation is highly sensitive to changes in the assumptions.
 Assumptions are reviewed at each reporting date.
-As such, the valuation of the liability is highly sensitive to changes in bond rates and will also be impacted by changes in equity markets.
+As such, the IAS 19 valuation of the liability is highly sensitive to changes in bond rates.